-Question: What is CIPP?
+Question: What is CIP?

-Question: Who can apply for CIPP?
+Question: Who can apply for CIP?

 Question: Can I use my GI Bill while participating in the Career Intermission Program?

-For officers, the data of rank is adjusted to a later date based on the length of the participant’s intermission.
+For Officers, the data of rank is adjusted to a later date based on the length of the participant’s intermission.
 For enlisted Sailors, enlisted time in rate (TIR) and effective date of paygrade are adjusted to a later date based on the length of the participant’s intermission.
 Our Sailors are the cornerstone of our service, and we remain committed to providing opportunities for them to excel long-term with our Navy.

-Question: Can officers use the time to pursue a second degree and then return to a different community with a lateral transfer?
+Question: Can Officers use the time to pursue a second degree and then return to a different community with a lateral transfer?

 Question: Can I apply even though I am currently negotiating for orders?